johndimm/headliners-and-sidemen/README.md

 - you can **search** the album title or headliner and browse the hitlist
 - by liking the album your **personal recommendations** may change slightly

+You browse lists by clicking "next" over and over.
+It's a passive consumer experience.
+The system keeps presenting you with albums you might like and your response is to say either yes or no.

 This app presents a new method.

 - by exploring **your album's neighborhood**

 *Your album's neighborhood* is defined in a specific and objective way.
 For each artist who played on your album, the neighborhood contains the last album they recorded before and the first album they recorded after recording your album.

-The interface lets you navigate the space of albums defined by the**colaboration graph**.
+The interface lets you navigate the space of albums defined by the **colaboration graph**.
+You make active choices, moving from node to node in the space.

 ## Collaboration Graphs